AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 DefaultEndpointsProtocol=https;AccountName=aayourteam;AccountKey=o1+ImM1zafasYOgf6Npmza+oGDjf7R2dRFEfXv7zF9krgIlgXtUCrNQE+UjAq3DR9u7JdFi684Wl/DWJlLvnwyWT9Q==;EndpointSuffix=core.windows.net
 ```

 Create a folder named _Connection-Strings_ at the same level of the platform's repository (out of the folder AACloud).
-Inside it, create a subfolder named _Testnet_.
+Inside it, create a subfolder named _Develop_.

 Open Notepad or any other basic text editor and create a file with the following content, making sure you place the supplied connection string in the appropriate place: